MaziFebechi/alx-higher_level_programming/0x07-python-test_driven_development/README.md

+Learning Objectives

+Why Python programming is awesome

+What’s an interactive test

+Why tests are important

+How to write Docstrings to create tests

+How to write documentation for each module and function

+What are the basic option flags to create tests

+How to find edge cases

 Write a function that adds 2 integers.
   Prototype: def add_integer(a, b=98):
   a and b must be integers or floats, otherwise raise a TypeError exception with the message a must be an integer or b must be an integer